Peter Kosminsky: Biography

 In July 2003, Kosminsky began his collaboration with Channel 4 and David Aukin's Daybreak Pictures.
-Aukin encouraged Kosminsky to write the films he directed and three programmes have so far resulted.
+Aukin encouraged Kosminsky to write the films he directed and three programmes resulted.
 The Government Inspector (2005), starred Mark Rylance and told the story of the death of biological weapons inspector Dr David Kelly and the search for weapons of mass destruction in Iraq.
 It was transmitted in the UK on Channel 4 on 17 March 2005 and won a series of awards including BAFTAs for Best Single Drama, Best Actor (Mark Rylance) and Best Writer (Kosminsky).
 Next came Britz (2007), starring Riz Ahmed and Manjinder Virk.
 In the wake of the 7/7 bombings in London, the two 100-minute films examined what it meant to be second-generation Muslim living in Britain today.
 Transmitted on Channel 4 as part of their 25th anniversary celebrations on 30 and 31 October 2007, the films won Best Drama Serial of 2007 at BAFTA and at the Royal Television Society.

-The latest collaboration between Kosminsky and David Aukin for Channel 4 is The Promise (2011), a 4 x 100-minute serial written and directed by Kosminsky which was transmitted across four Sundays in February 2011.
+The final collaboration between Kosminsky and David Aukin for Channel 4 is The Promise (2011), a 4 x 100-minute serial written and directed by Kosminsky which was transmitted across four Sundays in February 2011.
 It stars Claire Foy and Christian Cooke and is shot entirely on location in the Middle East.
 Eight years in the making, it tells the story of British soldiers stationed in Palestine during the Mandate period 1945–1948 and the impact of those events on the current situation in Israel/Palestine.
 The programme was nominated for a BAFTA for Best Drama Serial of 2010/11 in April 2011 and nominated for Best Drama Serial of 2011 by the Royal Television Society in February 2012.
 The Promise was dubbed and transmitted by Canal+ in France in four parts as Le Serment, commencing 21 March 2011.